-Some students may prefer to have support with a member of the Study Support team.
-Each timetabled session focuses on the work they have been set within their subject areas and incorporate developing the skills they feel they need to improve.
-It is also a time to discuss any issues that may be barriers to learning, making sure that they understand set tasks and instructions, and helping with organisation and managing time.
+Some students may prefer to have support with a Learning Mentor who is part of the Study Support team.
+Each weekly timetabled session focuses on the work they have been set within their subject areas.
+It is a time to discuss any issues that may be barriers to learning, as well as making sure that they understand set tasks and instructions, and helping with organisation and managing time.

 Structured Study is a timetabled lesson to work with the help of a Learning Mentor.
 The session is about exploring strategies to tackle the difficulties that some students have when learning, for example when writing essays, proofreading or managing their time.
 Students can work individually or choose to work with others in the group, focussing on areas of weakness and relating this to their coursework or exam preparation needs.